aqli-epic/epi.meta.analysis/README.md

 relationship between PM<sub>2.5</sub> and Life Expectancy/Mortality.

 For each study, we record data on key defining features, such as:
-Geography, Cohort Size, Study Duration, PM<sub>2.5</sub> exposure range, etc. Then we used [this](https://docs.google.com/spreadsheets/d/1AljEJhNPLWX_8xRbT_HJuERBpbQt_QGixgJ9jEzFyQw/edit#gid=2082201996) analysis dataset to carry out a meta-analysis, results of which are
+Geography, Sample Size, Study Duration, PM<sub>2.5</sub> exposure range, etc. Then we used [this](https://docs.google.com/spreadsheets/d/1AljEJhNPLWX_8xRbT_HJuERBpbQt_QGixgJ9jEzFyQw/edit#gid=2082201996) analysis dataset to carry out a meta-analysis, results of which are